CodeForVegas/.github/profile/README.md

 git remote set-url origin https://github.com/InnovateForVegas/new-repository.git
 ```

-Where *new-repoistory.git* is the actual name of the remote repository in question.
+Where *new-repository.git* is the actual name of the remote repository in question.

 ## Legacy Projects

-There are legacy project repositories in the new InnovateForVegas org which are largely unmaintained, they may be relocated to this org as part of the maintainance of legacy.
+There are legacy project repositories in the new InnovateForVegas org which are largely unmaintained, they may be relocated to this org as part of the maintenance of legacy.

 ## Name Transition Elsewhere